 Since moving to Washington in 2014, I've been an active member at the National Press Club.
-I vice-chaired its Young Members Committee in 2016, and have helped produce the politicians vs. press NPC Spelling Bee each year since I joined.
+I am the vice chair of the Young Members Team there, and have helped produce the politicians vs. press NPC Spelling Bee each year since I joined.
 I also mentor interns with fellow committee members at the D.C. street newspaper Street Sense.

 I’m data reporter at CQ Roll Call, where I report, write and produce data presentations for both CQ and Roll Call.
 I was previously the multimedia fellow at the Scripps Howard Foundation Wire in Washington, D.C., and am a graduate of California Polytechnic State University, San Luis Obispo.
 In addition to CQ and Roll Call, my work has been published by USA TODAY, Bloomberg, dozens of Scripps News properties, and other news outlets across the country.

 My first experience covering national news came in January 2013, when I was hired as a collegiate correspondent for USA TODAY.
 I covered the intersection of millennials and current events, from politics to media to country music.